 - Certificate of Accomplishment

-This 4-week online iTDi Advanced Skills course will bring teachers together in our user-friendly iTDi online classroom every Sunday, and then continue throughout the week – sharing, discussing and reflecting in a private, but vibrant, online community.
+This 4-week online iTDi Advanced Skills course will bring up to 35 teachers together in our user-friendly iTDi online classroom every Sunday, and then continue throughout the week – sharing, discussing and reflecting in a private, but vibrant, online community.

 As a registered participant, don’t worry if you have to miss a live class or if the time for the live sessions doesn’t work well for your time zone.
 You’ll receive weekly recordings of each class, full transcripts of the text chat during class, assigned readings and a PDF of the PowerPoint slides.
 Furthermore, the online community will certainly become a wealth of ideas and information, and will remain private and online for your use anytime in the future.